NoahMSchool/RobotArmEPQ/EPQWriteUp.md

 I then printed and reprinted them until they were the correct size and matched well.
 I did this with the electromagnet and I got the magnetic surface working well and I tested it with the raspberry pi.
 I may need to rethink the connection mechanism to the rest of the arm and change that later.
 I also tried making an enclosure for the MG996R servo.

 I also added some servos with their specifications to a google sheet and asked chatGPT to put it in the format of my program so I can test and finalise the servo models I am going to use.

+`Date: 23/08/2025`

+### Servo height offset

+I made it so the shaft of the servo is the origin of the module.
+This will help keep things alligned